dhoyle/splicedocs-jekyll/pages/DeveloperTopics/FcnsAndProcs/WritingProcsAndFcns.md

 ### Writing a Stored Procedure in Python {#PythonProc}
 Follow the steps below to write a stored procedure in Python.
 Please note the following Python-related version information:

+* Creating functions in Python is currently a __Beta Release__ feature; it will become generally available in a future release.
 * Our Python stored procedure implementation uses {{splvar_storedprocs_JythonVersion}}.
 * Python scripts should be compatible with {{splvar_storedprocs_PythonVersion}}.
 * The JDBC connection uses {{splvar_storedprocs_PythonDbApiVersion}}; it is implemented by [{{splvar_storedprocs_PythonJDBC}}]({{splvar_storedprocs_Python}}).